Austin Krajicek

-Austin Krajicek (born June 16, 1990) is an American professional tennis player.
-He has a career-high ATP ranking in doubles of World No. 9 achieved on 7 November 2022 and in singles of World No. 94 achieved on October 26, 2015.
-He is a distant cousin of Dutch tennis player and former Wimbledon champion Richard Krajicek and his sister, Michaëlla Krajicek.
-He played college tennis at Texas A&M.
+Austin Krajicek (/ˈkraɪtʃɛk/ KRYE-chek; born June 16, 1990) is an American professional tennis player.
+He has been ranked as high as world No. 1 in doubles by the ATP in June 2023.
+He attained a career-high singles ranking of world No. 94 in October 2015.

+A former player for Texas A&M University, Krajicek won the national doubles title at the 2011 NCAA Division I Tennis Championships, the first in the program's history.
+He turned professional in 2012 and made his top 100 singles debut in 2015, a year in which he made the quarterfinals of the ATP 500 in Tokyo and broke through on the major level by reaching the second round of the US Open.
+Krajicek has established more success in doubles and following his top 100 debut in 2013, he has won 13 doubles titles on the ATP Tour.
+Since partnering with Ivan Dodig in 2021, Krajicek has won one ATP Masters 1000 title at Monte-Carlo in 2023, and his first major title at the 2023 French Open, a victory that crowned him the ATP world No. 1 in June 2023.

+Personal life

+He is a distant cousin of Dutch tennis player and former Wimbledon champion Richard Krajicek and his sister Michaëlla Krajicek.

 College

-Krajicek attended Texas A&M, where he lettered from 2008–11.
+Krajicek attended Texas A&M University from 2008 to 2011.
 He won the doubles title with Jeff Dadamo at the 2011 NCAA Division I Tennis Championships, which was the first national title in program history.

 He was a four-time doubles All-American (2008–11), and a two-time singles All-American (2010 & 2011).
 Krajicek was the Big 12 Freshman of the Year, and in his junior and senior seasons was the Big 12 Player of the Year.

 Professional career

-Early years: 2012-2017
+2012–2017: Early years

 Prior to 2018 Krajicek competed mainly on the ITF Futures and ATP Challenger Tour, both in singles and doubles.

+He won his second doubles match (the first was in 2013 with Denis Kudla) at the 2017 US Open with partner Jackson Withrow by defeating Philipp Oswald and André Sá in the first round.

-2018-20: First ATP title, Top 50 debut
+2018–2020: First ATP title, top 50 debut

 Krajicek reached the quarterfinals of the 2018 US Open doubles tournament partnering Tennys Sandgren, his best showing at a Grand Slam in doubles.
-He entered the top 50 in doubles reaching a career-high of No. 44 on 22 October 2018.
-He later reached the top 40 with a career-high of World No. 35 on 27 May 2019.
+He entered the top 50 in doubles reaching a career-high of No. 44 on October 22, 2018.
+He later reached the top 40 with a career-high of World No. 35 on May 27, 2019.

 He reached the third round of the 2020 Australian Open partnering Franko Škugor and the pair also won the title at the 2020 Austrian Open in Kitzbühel.